-- iv.
+- v.
 Number of claims (B1)

-- v.
+- vi.
 Number of bed days (B2)

-- vi.
+- vii.
 Allowed amount for claims (B4)

-- vii.
+- viii.
 Amount paid by plan for claim (B5)

-A standardized cost and utilization impact will be obtained, as described in our methodology section below.
-In addition, we will report each outcome separately.
+- ix.
+Indices

+- 1. Standardized index of above variables

+- 2. Principal component(s) of above variables

+Whenever we analyze these variables together, we will adjust the standard errors using the step-down procedure of Westfall and Young (1993).
 Finally, the insurance claims data allow us to additionally analyze the dynamics of these outcomes using an event-study framework.